 A panel of state legislators discussed the work that happened during the 2020 legislative session to improve health equity in the state and contribute to an equitable recovery from the health and economic consequences of the COVID-19 pandemic.
 Click here for the event recording.

-john a. powell: “Building Communities of Belonging in the Face of Othering”
+“Building Communities of Belonging in the Face of Othering” - Aug.
+21, 2020